 Solid state drive-based storage is newer technology than the decades old hard drive storage.
 SSDs have no moving parts, since data is stored on Flash memory-based modules.
 Performance of different SSD models varies, but all available on the market are significantly faster than any laptop hard drive.
 For performance comparison of HDDs and SSDs, which are the most common types of storage in laptops on the market today, you can check out this test.
-Other advantages of solid state storage versus hard drives are completely quiet operation, lower power consumption, and lower chances of data loss due to accidental drops.
+Other advantages of solid state storage versus hard drives are completely silent operation, lower power consumption, and lower chances of data loss due to accidental drops.

-Some laptops, primarily high-performance business and gaming class machines, have multiple storage interfaces and bays.
-These usually combine an empty 2.5” HDD and mSATA or M.2 modules with operating system and programs installed on them to deliver both large storage space for user files and fast OS boot-up and program loading speeds.
+Some laptops, primarily high-performance business and gaming class machines, combine different storage interfaces and bays.
+In these laptops, PC makers usually pair an empty 2.5” hard drive with an M.2 solid state drive with operating system and programs installed on it.
+This combination delivers both large storage space and fast OS boot-up and program loading speeds.

 Hybrid Hard Drive / Solid State Drive Storage (HHDD or SSHD)